Located: Conway, SC

 Visit Chanticleer athletics »

-If you have cheered on a Coastal Carolina University sports team, participated in summer Orientation or attended a commencement ceremony, you may have seen students raising a hand in the air to display the “Chants Up” symbol.
-“Chants Up” is a unique sign symbolic of Chanticleer spirit.
+If you have cheered on a Coastal Carolina University sports team, participated in summer Orientation, or attended a commencement ceremony, you may have seen students raising a hand in the air to display the “Chants Up” symbol.
+“Chants Up” is uniquely symbolic of Chanticleer spirit.